AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ## Data Setup

 - If customers can store data with you, you'll probably want to preload it before testing
+- e.g. may involve setting up some scripts to insert test data

 ---